This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Please Contact Us with any questions or comments.

 Complementary and alternative medicine (also known as CAM) includes body-based therapies for mesothelioma.
 Body-based therapies utilize massage and musculoskeletal adjustments.
 They are mostly used to ease symptoms and side effects of the disease and difficult treatments like chemotherapy.

 What Are Body-Based Therapies?

-Body-based therapy is often referred to as manipulative therapy.
-Like the name implies, manipulative therapy refers to any alternative therapy that manipulates the body.
-The most common of these therapies is chiropractic medicine, which focuses on manipulation of the spine.
+The most common of these therapies is chiropractic medicine, which focuses on the manipulation of the spine.
 Another form of manipulative therapy is massage therapy which manipulates soft tissue like muscle.
-On the more alternative end of the spectrum, acupuncture involves manipulation of the body’s energy flow.
-All of these manipulative therapies are generally considered safe for patients when provided by a trained professional.

 Benefits of Body-Based Therapy

 For a patient with mesothelioma, there are many potential benefits of body-based therapies.
 These are not treatments for the cancer itself but are instead complementary treatments that can:

 - Relieve side effects of treatments like chemotherapy